Alessandro-Dodon/pyvar/examples/README.md

 ### `pyvar_llm_report.py`

-This Python script shows how to combine the PyVaR package with the LLM module to:
+This Python script shows how to combine the pyvar package with the LLM module to:

 - Automatically generate risk management reports
 - Ask questions about your model results using a local LLM

-It serves as a minimal and practical example of PyVaR + LLM in action.
+It serves as a minimal and practical example of pyvar + LLM in action.

 ---